jeremie-gauthier/shell/README.md

 # shell
-Recoding a POSIX Shell in C & Rust
+Recoding a POSIX Shell in Rust